The Liz and Jack Daniel Foundation

 The foundation appears to identify and fund projects through:

-- Direct relationships with local organizations, particularly in Bath
+- Direct relationships with local organisations, particularly in Bath

 - Trustee knowledge and connections to the Royal United Hospital Bath